avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/rx65n-tsip-security.md

 * Renesas CK-RX65N Cloud Kit board (Blue PCB with TSIP)
 * Completed either the [QuickStart](QUICKSTART.md) or [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md)
-* Windows PC
+* PC with Windows 10/11
-* Internet connection with avail ethernet cable for connecting to the Renesas board
+* Internet connection via Ethernet Cable

-## Download and install the TSIP driver
+## Download and Install the TSIP driver

 A binary version of the TSIP driver is available to download from https://www.renesas.com/us/en/software-tool/trusted-secure-ip-driver#design_development